Coderad32/Coderad32/README.md

-## Authorship and Ownership
+## Written Authorship and Source Code Ownership
-### Last Update  Mon Nov 11 01:30:18 MST 2024
+### Last Update: Wed Nov 20 20:32:41 MST 2024

 I would like to dedicate these works to the people who make it possible.

 Your contributions, feedback, and encouragement have been invaluable in shaping this project.
-Time goes on without sponsorship or donations I find it hard to survive in life so I must move onwards.

 Also to note: I work alone but would love to work with other people so I could have some feedback suggestions or general comments.

+- Each project I would like to compelete and spend some more time to develope.

 ## Welcome and Acknowledgments

+Thanks for taking the time to read about the project for more information please use our online link below in resources.

 I would like to extend my gratitude to my sponsors and career manager for their continued support.
-Without their help, this project would not be possible. - Legacy
+Without their help, this project would not be possible.

 ## Moving Onwards From Coding